CER-REC/conditions/src/components/Wheel/README.md

 # Wheel

 * TODO: Wheel
-  * Design data:
-    wheel: {
+  * Company wheel variant
+        # sorted alphabetically to improve rendering speed
         company_wheel: {
-        alphabetically_grouped: {
-          letter: {
           company: {
             id: guid,
             name: string,
             relationship: {[id]},
             projects: {TBD}
+            letter: ? // could also acquire it by sorting on client side }
         }

-          }
-        }
-      }
+  * Location wheel variant
+        # grouped west to east with the territories at the end
         location_wheel: {
-        # grouped west to east with the territories at the end
           province_grouped: {
             province_or_territory:{
               region: {
                 company: {
                   id: guid,
                   name: string,
                 },
                 graph_data: {TBD}
               }
             }
           }
         }
-    }
-  * Cleanup and outsource all private components.
-  * Find out if delegating the calculation of rendering for wheelray and wheelraylegend should be at the company wheel level
-  * Resolve issue with edge case of stripePosition being between -halfReservedDegrees < 0 > +halfReservedDegrees

 * TODO: WheelRay
-  * create component
-  * Create the two types of ray
+  * Create Company type of ray
+  * Location legend
+      * Adjust positioning for it to be in the middle of the bounds corresponding to beginning and end of province
+      * Draw bounds on ring for beginning and end of provinces
+      * Account for the no region graph (the gray one on the design doc)
 * TODO: WheelCompanyFlag
   * create component
   * type location normal
   * Find how to do the triangles/ flags (d3?
 React?
 Algorithm?
 HardCoded?)

-* TODO: WheelLocationBar
-  * create component

 * TODO: relationshipCord
   * create component
   * figure out degree dynamic render

 * TODO: PullToSpin.
-  * create component
-  * design graphics
-  * implement duration measurement for mousedown
-  * hookup function to parent
+  * Fix rendering on IE
+  * Pull To spin functionality???

 The Wheel displays all projects grouped by company as well as relationships between companies.
 It is rendered as part of view 2.
 The Wheel will also display the locational overview of all